Islam-Elsherif/weatherify/README.md

 # weatherify

-🌦️ A weather state app that provides real-time weather information to users, keeping them informed about the current weather conditions and forecasts.
+🌦️ weatherify app that provides real-time weather information to users, keeping them informed about the current weather conditions and forecasts.

 📱 Built using Flutter, this app offers a beautiful and intuitive user interface, allowing users to effortlessly check weather details for their location or any desired location.